JKTKops/Write-You-a-Haskell-2/Chapter 8/Chapter 8 - Design of ProtoHaskell.md

 type CoreBndr = Var
 ```

 These definitions are taken directly from GHC - in `compiler/coreSyn/CoreSyn.hs`.
 However I've removed the features of GHC Core that GHC uses to implement fancy things like coercions.
-We'll implement newtypes (something that GHC uses coercions for) on a _second_ pass, and we'll do it by effectively replacing newtype wrapping and unwrapping with `id`.
+We'll implement newtypes (something that GHC uses coercions for) on a _second_ pass over the project, and we'll do it by effectively replacing newtype wrapping and unwrapping with `id`.
 Then we'll let it get optimized away.
 As always, an interested reader is encouraged to implement coercions if they want.

 Since Core is covered in explicit types, implementing an internal type checker will be trivial.
 We'll provide a flag to run this type checker on generated core after desugaring and optimizations.
 SPJ calls this a "crucial sanity check."